 - If you define your objective in a bidding war as winning the auction at any cost, you will win.
-But beware the winner's curse! - The premiums paid on acquisitions often have nothing to do with synergy, control or strategic considerations (though they may be provided as the reasons).
+But beware the winner's curse! - The premiums paid on acquisitions often have nothing to do with synergy, control or strategic considerations.
 They may just reflect the egos of the CEOs of the acquiring firms.
-There is evidence that "over confident" CEOs are more likely to make acquisitions and that they leave a trail across the firms that they run. - Pre-emptive or defensive acquisitions, where you over pay, either because everyone else is overpaying or because you are afraid that you will be left behind if you don't acquire are dangerous.
+There is evidence that "overconfident" CEOs are more likely to make acquisitions and that they leave a trail across the firms that they run. - Pre-emptive or defensive acquisitions, where you over pay, either because everyone else is overpaying or because you are afraid that you will be left behind if you don't acquire are dangerous.
 If the only way you can stay competitive in a business is by making bad investments, it may be best to think about getting out of the business.